qfpl/fp-in-ruby/slides/fp-in-ruby.md

 - `&` prefix calls `#to_proc`
 - `#to_proc` on symbols returns a `Proc` that executes the named _instance_ method
-- `Proc` argument is taken as a block

 ## Purity / referential transparency